 South Korea offers a lucrative opportunity to create and manage a local company of your own.
 We can work with you to identify a company structure that best aligns with your in-country strategy and long-term development plans.

-By partnering with New Horizons Global Partners, we’ll help you manage your company’s end-to-end incorporation.
+By partnering with Horizons, we’ll help you manage your company’s end-to-end incorporation.
 This includes:

 - Handling payroll setup and registration.
 Once incorporation is complete, we transition employees from their current employment status – under our PEO – into that of your company.

 - Overseeing the same benefits your company has been providing to your foreign employees under the ownership of your new subsidiary.

 - Gathering local employment contracts and legally mandated materials for the establishment of your new entity.

 - Strategic guidance in matters concerning contract negotiations with employees.

 Foreign capital-invested company

 A foreign capital-invested company, foreign direct investment company or FDI company is a local corporation that d under a foreign investment under the nation’s law.
 This type of business is a separate legal entity from the foreign company.
 This method can be used to create a subsidiary.